ijwhitfield/kernel-docs/docs/reference/stable-patch-format.rst

   .. note::

      Historically, the rule has been somewhat flexible, and various styles have been permitted.
-You may find examples like the following in the `mailing list archive
+You may find examples of various styles (such as the ones below) in the `mailing list archive
      <https://lists.ubuntu.com/archives/kernel-team/>`__:

      .. code-block:: none
+        :linenos:

-        [SRU][B,F][PATCH 1/1] KVM: fix overflow of zero page refcount with ksm running or
-        [SRU][B][F][PATCH 1/1] KVM: fix overflow of zero page refcount with ksm running or
-        [SRU][Bionic,Focal][PATCH 1/1] KVM: fix overflow of zero page refcount with ksm running or
-        [SRU][Bionic/Focal][PATCH 1/1] KVM: fix overflow of zero page refcount with ksm running or
-        [SRU][Bionic][Focal][PATCH 1/1] KVM: fix overflow of zero page refcount with ksm running
+        [SRU][B,F][PATCH 1/1] KVM: fix overflow of zero page refcount with ksm running [SRU][B][F][PATCH 1/1] KVM: fix overflow of zero page refcount with ksm running [SRU][Bionic,Focal][PATCH 1/1] KVM: fix overflow of zero page refcount with ksm running [SRU][Bionic/Focal][PATCH 1/1] KVM: fix overflow of zero page refcount with ksm running [SRU][Bionic][Focal][PATCH 1/1] KVM: fix overflow of zero page refcount with ksm running

      Please adhere to the ``[B/F]`` style.

-     * Use initial letter(s) in UPPER case
+     * Use initial letter(s) in upper case
      * Separate each series with "/"

 * If the patch has to be applied to a specific derivative for multiple